PierreOssun/assignment-1-template/README.md

 1. Setup development environment
 2. Clone this project
 3. Update author in Cargo.toml file
-4. Run a testnet and send a transaction
+4. Run a single node testnet and send a transaction
 5. Make screenshots of the Polkadot-JS Apps UI including the transaction details
 6. Make screenshots of stdout of node file and highlight the block number containing the transaction
 7. Submit the screenshots to submission folder